chriseldredge/git-slack-hook/README.md

     git config hooks.slack.show-only-last-commit true

-Specifies if you want to show only last commits (or all) when pushing multiple commits
+Specifies whether you want to show only the last commit (or all) when pushing multiple commits.

+    git config hooks.slack.show-full-commit true

+Specifies whether you want to show the body of the commit message as well as the title.

 ## Linking to Changesets